oyindonesia/external-api-docs/source/includes/_api_international_transfer.md

 # International Transfer API

-The International Transfer API allows businesses in Indonesia to seamlessly send cross-border payments to recipients in supported destination countries.
+The International Transfer API allows you to seamlessly send cross-border payments to recipients in supported destination countries.
 It supports secure, compliant, and efficient international transfers for both personal and business recipients.

 ## Get Bank List